dgroomes/stackoverflow-look-back/README.md

 The source code is laid in a directory structure that groups code by the execution context that the code runs in:

-* `src/web/`
+* `src/web-page/`
     * The code in this directory will all be loaded on the web page.
-This directory might be more accurately named as `web-page/`.
 * `src/extension/`
     * The directories in this directory are for web extensions.
 It breaks down into these sub-directories:
         * `common/`